joshlevylabs/APxDataExtractor/README.md

 INSTALLING FROM WHEEL FILE:
 ---------------------------
 1. If you haven't already, ensure you have Python and pip installed on your machine.

+2. Before running the APSequenceRunner script, make sure the following libraries and references are correctly set up on your system:

+   a. .NET Framework:
+      Ensure the .NET framework is installed.
+This is necessary for the clr library and System references.

+   b.
+Audio Precision API:
+      Make sure the Audio Precision software is installed and the API is accessible.
+Specifically, the following references are required:
+         - AudioPrecision.API2.dll
+         - AudioPrecision.API.dll
+      By default, they might be located at: C:\Program Files\Audio Precision\APx500 X.X\API\ (replace X.X with your version number).

-2. Navigate to the directory containing the `.whl` file.
+3. Navigate to the directory containing the `.whl` file.
-3. Install the package using pip: pip install APSequenceRunner-0.1-py3-none-any.whl
+4. Install the package using pip: pip install APSequenceRunner-0.1-py3-none-any.whl
-4. After installation, all the required dependencies for AP Sequence Runner will be installed, and you can run the script as usual.
+5. After installation, all the required dependencies for AP Sequence Runner will be installed, and you can run the script as usual.
+Note: It's essential that the mentioned libraries and references are available and correctly set up.
+If you encounter any issues, please consult the respective documentation or support channels for .NET Framework and Audio Precision.

 KEY FEATURES:
 -------------